Scholarship deadline March 31, 2019

 Stacy Browning Memorial Scholarship

-The Junior Auxiliary of DeSoto County 2019 Stacy Browning Memorial Scholarship is in the total amount of $1,000.00.
-Five hundred dollars of the scholarship will be used for the Fall 2017 semester and the remaining five hundred dollars of the scholarship will be used for the Spring 2018 semester.
+Each spring the Junior Auxiliary of DeSoto County offers the Stacy Browning Memorial Scholarship in the total amount of $1,000.00.
+Five hundred dollars of the scholarship will be applied for the Fall semester and the remaining five hundred dollars of the scholarship will be applied for the Spring semester.
 The applicant should be a DeSoto County resident, at a junior, senior, or graduate level.
 The student should be attending the DeSoto Center majoring in an area that will directly benefit the children of DeSoto County.

 Please include with your application form a one page typed essay and a one page typed resume.
 The essay should describe your desire to pursue a degree that will directly impact the lives of children in DeSoto County.
 Please include your future goals and aspirations that this degree would allow you to pursue.
-More information about deadlines will be released in early 2019.
+More information about deadlines will be available early in the spring.
+If you have questions, please email the Scholarship Chair at email@example.com.

 HISTORY OF NAJA SCHOLARSHIP

-Begun in 1962, the NAJA Scholarship Program has awarded more than 464 grants totaling over $997,859.00 for graduate study in fields which address the special needs of children and youth.
+Begun in 1962, the NAJA Scholarship Program has awarded more than 552 scholarships totaling over $1,308,504 for graduate study in fields which address the special needs of children and youth.
 The Betty W. Robbins Endowed Scholarship was established in 1995 by the Robbins family in memory of Betty Robbins of Ruston, Louisiana, who served the National Association of Junior Auxiliaries, Inc. as Director of Region V, First Vice-President and President (1992-1993).
 Contributions from Junior Auxiliary Chapters, the National Association, memorials, and honorary gifts from individuals and groups support the Program.
-The Robbins family makes matching funds available annually to challenge Chapters to increase their support of scholarship.
+Scholarships are awarded each April.
+If more than one scholarship year is required to complete studies, the recepient may reapply, provided all previous agreements have been fulfilled satisfactorily.
+The NAJA Graduate Scholarship Program is available on the NAJA website from September 1st through February 1st each year.
+The application process is totally online.